Idukki

 Build vs buy a UGC solution

 Should you build your own UGC system or buy a platform?
-The honest answer for almost every brand is buy, and here is the reasoning, not just the conclusion.
+For almost every brand the honest answer is buy: the first version is cheap, the forever maintenance is what sinks it.

 Every so often a capable engineering team looks at a UGC platform and concludes "we could build that".
 The visible part, a gallery on a page, genuinely is straightforward.
-The visible part is also about a tenth of the actual system.
+It is also about a tenth of the actual system.

-Under the gallery sits the real work.
-Collection, integrating with the social and review platforms, each with its own API and quirks.
-Rights, a request-and-record workflow that is legally sound.
-Tagging and search, so a large library stays usable.
-Performance, delivering rich media without wrecking Core Web Vitals.
-None of that is the part anyone sees, and all of it is the part that matters.
+The real work sits under the gallery.
+Collection means integrating with every social and review platform, each with its own API and its own quirks.
+Rights means a request-and-record workflow that holds up legally, the kind detailed in the UGC rights and permissions guide.
+Tagging and search keep a large library usable, which is its own machine-learning problem covered in AI content tagging for UGC.
+Performance means shipping rich media without wrecking Core Web Vitals.
+None of it is the part anyone sees, and all of it is the part that matters.

-A team can build a first version.
-The cost that sinks build-it-yourself is forever: social platforms change their APIs constantly; rights and disclosure rules evolve; performance standards move; new sources appear.
-A bought platform absorbs all of that as the vendor’s problem.
-A built one makes it your engineering team’s permanent second job, competing with the roadmap that actually differentiates your business.
+Any team can ship a first version.
+The cost that sinks build-it-yourself is the forever cost: social platforms change their APIs constantly, rights and disclosure rules move, performance bars keep rising, new sources appear.
+A bought platform absorbs all of that as the vendor's problem.
+A built one becomes your engineers' permanent second job, fighting for time against the roadmap that actually differentiates the business.
+The performance side alone is a moving target, as the work in Core Web Vitals for UGC widgets shows.

 Build, buy, or stitch widgets?
 A three-axis check